 The Company's principal financial instruments consist of cash in banks and cash equivalents, short-term investments, HTM investments, AFS investments and investments at FVPL.
-The Company also has various other financial assets and liabilities such as insurance and other receivables (excluding receivables from employees), insurance payables and accounts and other payables (excluding payable to government agencies and deferred output VAT) which arise directly from its operations.
+The Company also has various other financial assets and liabilities such as insurance and other receivables, insurance payables and accounts and other payables (excluding payable to government agencies and deferred output VAT) which arise directly from its operations.
 Financial assets investments arise from the Company's investing activities.

-The main risks arising from the Company's financial instruments are credit risk, liquidity risk, foreign currency risk and equity price risk.
+The main risks arising from the Company's financial instruments are credit risk, liquidity risk, and equity price risk.
 The Company's BOD and management review and approve the policies for managing each of the risks summarized below.